-Careers education is delivered within the PSHE programme in Years 8, 10 and 11.
+Careers education is delivered within the RSHE programme in Years 8, 9, 10 and 11.
 The careers programme places emphasis on managing the changes, choices and transitions that will affect future education, training, work and life as an adult.

-Careers Education and Guidance (CEG) is now recognised as part of a national framework and must include the three key areas of: Self Development, Career Exploration and Career Management.
+Careers Education and Guidance is now a recognised part of the national framework and must include the three key areas: Self Development, Career Exploration and Career Management in alignment with the Gatsby benchmarks